External Advisory Board

 Angela Ranea Palma has addressed all areas of sustainability with different roles and responsibilities.
 Among the most relevant fields, it is worth mentioning circularity of materials and waste management, urban sustainability (mobility, energy efficiency, noise and light pollution), adaptation and mitigation to climate change, air quality, integrated pollution control in large facilities, and the regulatory development inherent to the aforementioned areas.
 All this is within a transparent process of constant contact with stakeholders, prioritising the consensus-building process.

 Three years ago, she joined the Joint Research Centre of the European Commission as a researcher.
 Her work there is focused on providing the scientific evidence needed to ensure that policy decisions and subsequent regulatory developments are based on a solid foundation.
-She works for the Directorate of Fair and Sustainable Economy, within the Circular Economy and Sustainable Industry Unit, focused on Product Policy Analysis.
+She works for the Directorate of Fair and Sustainable Economy within the Circular Economy and Sustainable Industry Unit, focused on Product Policy Analysis.
 Her main areas of expertise are the establishment of eco-labels and eco-design requirements.
 She has set the criteria for green public procurement in the building sector and has been involved in developing the Ecodesign for Sustainable Products Regulation Work Plan.

 Angela Ranea Palma’s specific skills include her communication abilities, commitment to multidisciplinary work, and global vision for her analyses.